akshay2bhardwaj/testgit/README.md

 ```
 git branch -d BranchName
 ```
-## Merge any other branch to current branch
+## Merge any other branch to current working branch
 ```
 git merge BranchName
 ```